hui2000ji/scETM/README.md

 scETM requires a cells-by-genes matrix `adata` as input, in the format of an AnnData object.
 Detailed description about AnnData can be found [here](https://anndata.readthedocs.io/en/latest/).

 By default, scETM looks for batch information in the 'batch_indices' column of the `adata.obs` DataFrame, and cell type identity in the 'cell_types' column.
 If your data stores the batch and cell type information in different columns, pass them to the `batch_col` and `cell_type_col` arguments, respectively, when calling scETM functions.

+### Number of training epochs
+Note that scETM is trained via batched gradient descent.
+For small datasets (e.g. MousePancreas which contains 1886 cells) and large mini-batch sizes (e.g. 2000), training one epoch generates only one gradient step (i.e. updates model parameter only once) as the whole dataset can be fit into a single mini-batch.
+In these cases, it is recommended to set the number of training epochs such that there is at least 6k gradient updates to the model.
+Otherwise, the model may not have converged when training stops.

 ### A taste of scETM